Close Menu

 Contents show

-Choosing the right apricot tree variety is crucial for success in Boston’s climate.
-Some varieties are more suited to cooler temperatures and shorter growing seasons.
-The most recommended varieties include:
+Choosing the correct apricot variety is essential for success in Boston.
+Some varieties are more suited to cooler climates and can withstand late frosts better than others.

 MUST READ